IngoKl/python-programming-for-linguists/2020/youtube-video-descriptions.md

 ## 03 - Python for (Corpus) Linguists (Live Recording)

+Important Note: There is a newer version of this video/module available!
+Please consider watching the new (2022) video instead of this recording: https://youtu.be/DLyVL0mEISU

 This video is part of my 2020 "Python Programming for Linguists" workshop.
 Workshop: https://github.com/IngoKl/python-programming-for-linguists